Cistus creticus

+It is native to the central and eastern Mediterranean Basin, including Morocco, Corsica and Sardinia, Italy and southeastern Europe, Turkey, and the Levant.

 Taxonomy

 The name Cistus creticus was first used by Carl Linnaeus in 1762.
 Confusion exists between this name and one published earlier by Linnaeus, Cistus incanus.
 As used by many authors, but not Linnaeus, the name "C. incanus" is taken to refer to Cistus creticus, particularly C. creticus subsp. eriocephalus.